QSO Party is held during the 3rd full weekend in March.

 this for you, but please check.

-Preferred way to submit your log is through our on-line
+The preferred way to submit your log is

 Alternatively, if you cannot submit your log